nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 <br/>

-This is the Nginx configuration required for the LB Server, external to the cluster.
-It must be configured for the following.
+This is the Nginx configuration required for the Nginx LB Server, external to the cluster.
+It must be configured for the following:

 - Move the Nginx default Welcome page from port 80 to port 8080.
 Port 80 will be used by Prometheus in this Solution.
 - The Nginx NJS module is enabled, and configured to export the Nginx Plus statistics.